alxhill/workify/README.md

 #### Features
 * Enable editing of existing tasks
 * Implement task reordering
+* Support adding links in a really nice way
+    * Automatically fetch the title of the page and add the link into the low energy list
+    * Maybe with nice reading icon instead of the dot?

 #### Bugs
 * Fix block page collapsed UI
 * Don't block facebook api request dialogs
+* Implement tracking of what page a safeTab can access (this means a page that can browse reddit can't then go on facebook)

 ### Macro
 * Perma-blocking